-- Looked after legal status, i.e. whether they are looked after under voluntary arrangements with consent of parents, or on an interim or full care order. - Contact arrangements with parents or those with parental responsibility. - Care arrangements and the levels of authority delegated to the carer by the authority looking after the student.
+- Looked after legal status, i.e. whether they are looked after under voluntary arrangements with consent of parents, or on an interim or full care order. - Contact arrangements with parents or those with parental responsibility. - Care arrangements and the levels of authority delegated to the carer by the authority looking after the pupil.

-The DSL will be provided with the necessary details of students' social workers and the VSH, and, for PLAC, personal advisers.
+The DSL will be provided with the necessary details of pupils' social workers and the VSH, and, for PLAC, personal advisers.

-Students with SEND
+Pupils with SEND

-Bright Futures school is a specialist provision where all students have SEND and an EHCP.
-When managing safeguarding in relation to students with SEND, staff will be aware of the following:
+Ash Meadow school is a specialist provision where all pupils have SEND and an EHCP.
+When managing safeguarding in relation to pupils with SEND, staff will be aware of the following:

-- Certain indicators of abuse, such as behaviour, mood and injury, may relate to the student's disability without further exploration; however, it should never be assumed that a student's indicators relate only to their disability - Students with SEND can be disproportionally impacted by issues such as bullying, without outwardly showing any signs
+- Certain indicators of abuse, such as behaviour, mood, and injury, may relate to the pupil's disability without further exploration; however, it should never be assumed that a pupil's indicators relate only to their disability. - Pupils with SEND can be disproportionally impacted by issues such as bullying, without outwardly showing any signs.

-- Children with SEND are three times more likely to be abused than their peers - Communication barriers may exist, as well as difficulties in overcoming these barriers
+• Communication barriers may exist, as well as difficulties in overcoming these barriers.

-When reporting concerns or making referrals for students with SEND, the above factors will always be taken into consideration.
-When managing a safeguarding issue relating to a student with SEND, the DSL will liaise with the relevant staff within school, as well as the student's parents and/or registered managers of their relevant care home, where appropriate, to ensure that the student's needs are met effectively.
+When reporting concerns or making referrals for pupils with SEND, the above factors will always be taken into consideration.
+When managing a safeguarding issue relating to a pupil with SEND, the DSL will liaise with the school's SENCO, as well as the pupil's parents and/or registered managers of their relevant care home, where appropriate, to ensure that the pupil's needs are met effectively.

-LGBTQ+ students
+LGBTQ+ pupils

-The fact that a student may be LGBTQ+ is not in itself an inherent risk factor for harm; however, staff will be aware that LGBTQ+ students can be targeted by other individuals.
-Staff will also be aware that, in some cases, a student who is perceived by others to be LGBTQ+ (whether they are or not) can be just as vulnerable as students who identify as LGBTQ+.
+The fact that a pupil may be LGBTQ+ is not in itself an inherent risk factor for harm; however, staff will be aware that LGBTQ+ pupils can be targeted by other individuals.
+Staff will also be aware that, in some cases, a pupil who is perceived by others to be LGBTQ+ (whether they are or not) can be just as vulnerable as pupils who identify as LGBTQ+.

-Staff will also be aware that the risks to these students can be compounded when they do not have a trusted adult with whom they can speak openly with.
-Staff will endeavour to reduce the additional barriers faced by these students and provide a safe space for them to speak out and share any concerns they have.
+Staff will also be aware that the risks to these pupils can be compounded when they do not have a trusted adult with whom they can speak openly with.
+Staff will endeavour to reduce the additional barriers faced by these pupils and create a culture where pupils can speak out and share any concerns they have.